Last Updated on May 18, 2025 by Soumya

 Visit Belem Tower

-Torre de Belem is the other important monument that is part of the Belem UNESCO heritage ensemble.
+The Belem Tower, or Torre de Belem, is another important monument that is part of the Belem UNESCO World Heritage ensemble.
 Along with Jeronimos Monastery, it forms an unmissable part of any Lisbon itinerary.

-You cannot leave Belem without having tasted the original Pasteis de Nata.
+You cannot leave Belem without having tasted the original Portuguese tart or the Pasteis de Nata.
 Can you?

-Right by the side of Jeronimos Monastery is a small cafeteria called Pasteis de Belem.
+Right beside the Jeronimos Monastery is a small café called Pasteis de Belem.
 It serves hot and fresh Pasteis de Belem throughout the day.
 Fragrant with the smell of butter and cinnamon, this place is an absolute heaven for foodies.

 Appreciate Portugal’s Monument of Discoveries